 The starting point for the web or mobile application is the home page, which lists all the configured applications and includes the link to the App Designer.

 Through this menu it is possible to access to the App Designer or to any of the interpreted applications.
 In any case, when clicking on one of these links, the Login Page is showed: once authenticated into the system, the user can access to the functionalities provided by the selected application.

 Since the default authentication & authorization system is based on the module provided with 4WS.Platform, the Login Page requires: “Company Id”, “Site Id”, “Username” and “Password”.
 Typically the “Company Id” and “Site Id” values are defined initially, when creating and filling out the database schema.

-Before using an application, the application must be defined inside the web designed.
+Before using an application, the application must be defined inside the app designed.

-- Login into the web designer, without selecting any application.
+Login into the app designer, without selecting any application.
 This will allow to define a new application.